Choosing the Right Degree

 **At this time, the online MPH is only open to admitted United States citizens and residents.

-Ideal for individuals interested in learning the science underlying key population health issues, using data to discover root causes, and testing new solutions to big public health problems.
+Our online MS is ideal for individuals interested in learning the science underlying key population health issues, using data to discover root causes, and testing new solutions to big public health problems.
 The program is designed to prepare students for careers in academia, industry, or research settings.
-The curriculum emphasizes multidisciplinary training in the public health sciences organized around the importance of critical thinking and its application to major health problems of the 21st century.
-This research-oriented program is an ideal fit for students interested in later completing a doctoral degree.
+The curriculum emphasizes multidisciplinary training in the public health sciences organized around the importance of critical thinking and its application to major health problems of the 21st Century.
+This research-oriented program is also an ideal fit for those students interested in pursuing a doctoral degree.